Norm O'Reilly

-Norm O’Reilly is a Canadian academic, chartered professional accountant and researcher.
-He is the Dean of Graduate School of Business at The University of Maine.
+Norm O'Reilly is a Canadian academic, chartered professional accountant and researcher.
+He is the inaugural dean of the University of New England's College of Business.
+He joined UNE after two decades of leadership experience in higher education, including as the dean of the Graduate School of Business at the University of Maine.
 He is a partner consultant at the T1 Agency and editor of the Emerging Issues and Trends in Sport Business series of books by World Scientific Publishing.

-O’Reilly has authored or co-authored 15 books and more than 140 publications in the areas of marketing analytics, sponsorship, social media, sport finance, social marketing, tourism marketing, and management education.
+O'Reilly has authored or co-authored 15 books and more than 140 publications in the areas of marketing analytics, sponsorship, social media, sport finance, social marketing, tourism marketing, and management education.
 His books include Social Media in Sport, Sport Marketing: A Canadian Perspective, Public-Private Partnerships in Physical Activity and Sport and Sport Business Unplugged: Leadership Challenges from the World of Sports, among others.

-O'Reilly was awarded the Career Achievement Award by the American Marketing Association’s Sport Marketing Special Interest Group in 2015.
+O'Reilly was awarded the Career Achievement Award by the American Marketing Association's Sport Marketing Special Interest Group in 2015.
 He is a lifetime research fellow of the North American Society for Sport Management and also a fellow of Institute for Innovation and Entrepreneurship at Mount Royal University.
 He is also an athlete and has represented Canada as an age-grouper at World Long Distance Championships several times.
 He won the Chemong Lake Triathlon overall in 2019.

 Education

-O’Reilly completed his bachelor's degree in Kinesiology from the University of Waterloo in 1997.
+O'Reilly completed his bachelor's degree in kinesiology from the University of Waterloo in 1997.
 He completed his Master studies in Sports Administration in 1998 and his MBA with majors in Marketing in 2000, both from the University of Ottawa.
-In 2007, O’Reilly completed his doctoral studies in Management from Carleton University’s Eric Sprott School of Business.
+In 2007, O'Reilly completed his doctoral studies in management from Carleton University's Eric Sprott School of Business.
 He received his Chartered Professional Accountant certification in 2009.